How to Start a Travel Blog: With Help from Successful Travel Bloggers

 SetSail is a traveler-friendly premium theme designed for any travel agency to showcase and sell tours and destinations.
 This theme comes with a powerful online booking engine that allows users to book tours online, easily add optional services to their tours, select between different beds per room, and pay through secure payment gateways.

-SetSail comes with an extensive collection of gorgeous predesigned pages that you can modify to fit your travel business needs.
+SetSail comes with an extensive collection of gorgeous predesigned pages that you can modify to fit your travel business needs, so creating your first blog post will be a doddle.

-The premium theme comes with a collection of predefined homepages that give you many options to design your website.
+The premium theme comes with a collection of predefined homepages that give you many options to design your awesome travel blog.
 It also comes with a booking system so your visitors can book tours and attractions online.View SetSail Theme on ThemeForest

 Divi Travel Template: